NRLMMD-GEOIPS/geoips/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This Code of Conduct is maintained and enforced by our community collaborators, and not the Federal Government and its employees.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our